cabforum/smime/SBR.md

 ## A.1 organizationIdentifier

 The following Registration Schemes are recognized as valid under these Requirements for use in the `subject:organizationIdentifier` attribute described in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields), in addition to the GOV and INT identifiers described therein.

-With the exception of the LEI and INT Registration Schemes, as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields), if a `subject:countryName` is present in the Certificate the country code used in the Registration Scheme identifier SHALL match that of the `subject:countryName` in the Certificate.

-For the VAT Registration Scheme, for the purpose of identifying tax authorities, the country prefix described in Article 215 of EU Council Directive 2006/112/EC, as amended, MAY be used instead of the ISO 3166-1 country code.
-If the country prefix described in Article 215 of EU Council Directive 2006/112/EC is used, the `subject:countryName` attribute, if present, SHALL contain the corresponding ISO 3166-1 country code.

-For the NTR Registration Scheme, the European Unique Identifier (EUID) MAY be used as the Registration Reference as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

 * **NTR**: For an identifier allocated by a national or state trade register to the Legal Entity named in the `subject:organizationName`.